 Setting workplace goals gives them a sense of direction which helps them stay productive in the new work environment.

-Talk to them and find out how their first day was at their new workplace.
-New employees tend to have lot of questions, be patient to answer them.
+If you want to make new employees feel welcome in the workplace, talk to them and find out how their first day was.
+New employees tend to have a lot of questions, be patient to answer them.
 Help them with any remaining paperwork.
 This follow-up talk will have a positive influence over the new hires and helps them stay productive in a long run.